gnulnx/django-mongolog/README.rst

 4) Create a couple of log entries
     .. code:: python

-        """
-        *protip: You can copy and paste all of this
-        """
         import logging
         import pymongo
         logger = logging.getLogger(__name__)

-    One of the cool things about mongolog is that it can log complex data structures in a way that makes them both human parseable and queryable.
+    One of the cool things about mongolog is that it can log complex data structures in a way that makes them both human parsable and queryable.
 So for instance if we create a the following log message:

     .. code:: python
+        """
+        * Pro Tip: You can copy and paste all of this
+        """
         LOG_MSG = {
             'test': True,
             'test class': 'TestBaseMongoLogHandler',